Lexidy Home » Services – Global » Services in Italy » Immigration – Italy » Italian Residency by Launching a Startup

 1. Gathering Documentation

 You need to collect all the essential documents.
-This includes a letter with the intended resources of investment and your CV for the analysis of the Ministry of Economic Development of Itay.
+This includes a letter and official documentation proving the possession of the intended resources of investment and your CV for the analysis of the Ministry of Economic Development of Itay.
 The minimum investment is €50,000.

 It’s crucial to prepare a clear and robust business plan and presentation deck, or pitch, to submit in the next step.